evkx/evkx.github.io/content/models/li_auto/mega/MEGA/_index.md

 The Li Auto MEGA has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

-[**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/) is a standard feature that helps drivers anticipate driving conditions and conserve energy.
+[**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/) : A a standard feature that helps drivers anticipate driving conditions and conserve energy.

-### Safety systems
+### Safety Systems

-[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the Li Auto MEGA, is a system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the Li Auto MEGA, this system improves the vehicle's stability and handling during sudden maneuvers or slippery road conditions.

 [**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the Li Auto MEGA, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.